For journalists & event organizers

 Short bio (50 words)

 Katherine Elkins is an AI safety researcher and Co-Founder of the Human-Centered AI Lab.
-She serves as the MLA's PI in the NIST AI Safety Institute Consortium and leads a Schmidt Sciences Archival Intelligence project.
+She co-leads the MLA team at the NIST AI Safety Institute Consortium and is Co-PI of a Schmidt Sciences Archival Intelligence project.
 Author, The Shapes of Stories (Cambridge UP).
 Professor, Kenyon College.

 Medium bio (150 words)